FraunhoferIOSB/FAAAST-Service/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion for improvements, please fork the repo and create a pull request.
 You can also simply open an issue.
-Don't forget to give the project a star!
+Don't forget to rate the project!
 Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)